r1chardj0n3s/parse/README.rst

   That is, the "#" format character is handled automatically by d, b, o and x formats.
 For "d" any will be accepted, but for the others the correct prefix must be present if at all.
-- Similarly number sign is handled automatically.
+- Numberic sign is handled automatically.
+- The thousands separator is handled automatically if the "n" type is used.
 - The types supported are a slightly different mix to the format() types.
 Some format() types come directly over: "d", "n", "%", "f", "e", "b", "o" and "x".
   In addition some regular expression character group types "D", "w", "W", "s"